-(39) Is manufacturing housing eligible for Capital Magnet Fund funding?
-26 (40) Are Homeownership cooperatives eligible for Capital Magnet Fund funding?
-26 (41) May CMF-financed mortgages be sold on the secondary market?
+5.10 Is manufactured housing eligible for Capital Magnet Fund funding?
+26 5.11 Are Homeownership cooperatives eligible for Capital Magnet Fund funding?
+26 5.12 May CMF-financed mortgages be sold on the secondary market?
 May CMF Award be used to purchase mortgages?
-27 (42) Is "land banking" an eligible activity of the Capital Magnet Fund?
+27 5.13 Is "land banking" an eligible activity of the Capital Magnet Fund?
 Can CMF Awards be used to purchase land that will be used for development in the future?
-27 (43) Can the CMF Award be used for transitional or permanent supportive housing?
-27 (44) Will we be required to adhere to the Eligible Activities, Financing Activities, and Proposed Uses entered in Question 9 of the Application?
-May we change specific activities, financing types, or proposed uses once we are awarded funds?
-27 Questi ions on Leverage Calculations 28 (45) What is "leverage" and how do I calculate it?
-28 (46) What are examples of Eligible Project Costs?
-28 (47) What is "Enterprise-Level" Leverage?
-29 (48) What is "Reinvestment" Leverage?
-29 (49) What is "Project-Level" Leverage?
-29 (50) What are public sources of leverage?
+27 5.14 Can the CMF Award be used for transitional or permanent supportive housing?
+27 6.
+Ques stions on Leverage Calculations 27 6.1 What is "leverage" and how do I calculate it?
+27 6.2 What are examples of Eligible Project Costs?
+28 6.3 What is "Enterprise-Level" Leverage?
+29 6.4 What is "Reinvestment" Leverage?
+29 6.5 What is "Project-Level" Leverage?
+29 6.6 What are public sources of leverage?
 What are private sources?
-30 (51) Is there a preference for the type of leverage or leveraging strategy?
-30 (52) How will CMF Recipients be held to the leverage ratios proposed in their Applications?
-Is leverage measured for each Project or for the overall portfolio?
-30 (53) What are the Capital Magnet Fund (CMF) reinvestment requirements for CMF Recipients?
-30 (54) Should the Applicant include only Projects that will be completed within the five year Investment Period in the Reinvestment table for Question 16(a)-(e) of the Application?
-31 (55) Can we treat a repaid CMF investment as a private source of leverage in a subsequent reinvestment?
-32 (56) Does rental income from a Multi-family rental Project count as Leveraged Costs?
-32 (57) If the CMF Award is used to finance the Development of Homeownership, and the homes are sold to Low-Income Families, are the funds from the sale considered Leveraged Costs?
-(58) In our Development Projects, we are leveraging private funds in every phase of the Development.
-For example, construction financing provided by a bank may be taken out and repaid with permanent financing such as Low Income Housing Tax Credit (LIHTC) equity.
-How are EPCs calculated so that the full leverage is counted, but the actual Development cost is not overstated? ons on Community Impact 33 (59) Is there a scoring preference for serving specific income groups in the Application review process?
-33 (60) What is the definition of "Standard High Opportunity Area (HOA) Criteria"?
-33 (61) What is an Expanded CMF HOA Criteria?
-34
+29 6.7 Is there a preference for the type of leverage or leveraging strategy?
+30 6.8 How will CMF Recipients be held to the leverage ratios proposed in their Applications?
+Is levera measured for each Project or for the overall portfolio? - 6.9 What are the Capital Magnet Fund (CMF) reinvestment requirements for CMF Recipients?
+30 6.10 Should the Applicant include only Projects that will be completed within the five year Investment Period in the Reinvestment table for Question 16(a)-(e) of the Application?
+6.11 Can we treat a repaid CMF investment as a private source of leverage in a subsequent reinvestment?
+31 6.12 Does rental income from a Multi-family rental Project count as Leveraged Costs?
+32 6.13 If the CMF Award is used to finance the Development of Homeownership, and the homes are sold to Low-Income Families, are the funds from the sale considered Leveraged Costs?
+32 6.14 In our Development Projects, we are leveraging private funds in every phase of the Development For example, construction financing provided by a bank may be taken out and repaid with permanent financing such as Low Income Housing Tax Credit (LIHTC) equity.
+How are EPCs calculated so that the full leverage is counted, but the actual Development cost is not overstated?
+32 7.
+Ques stions on Community Impact 33 7.1 Is there a scoring preference for serving specific income groups in the Application review process?
+33 7.2 What is the definition of "Standard High Opportunity Area (HOA) Criteria"?
+33 7.3 What is the definition of "Expanded CMF HOA Criteria"?
+34 7.4 What documentation is required in order to qualify an area under the Expanded HOA definition